 Not everyone is that self-aware.
 I’ve seen plenty of people having conversations on their cell phone, either in airports or while boarding a plane, with no thought as to who could be overhearing their conversation.
 I’ll ignore the number of people who give credit card or banking information in that situation, they really deserve their own post, but I want to focus in on the people who spend time on the phone, or sometimes even in person with coworkers, talking about how miserable their job is, or how poorly their company is doing, or how other people have screwed up, all while “advertising” the company they work for.

 What’s the worst thing you’ve ever overheard on a cell phone call in a public place?
-Have you ever learned anything that made you change your opinion of a company?AccessData, Training, Travel
+Have you ever learned anything that made you change your opinion of a company?AccessData, Security, Training, Travel